fawazma/CodeBank/README.md

 # CodeBank
-In this repository, you'll have projects developed mostly in C++
+In this repository, you'll find the code of multiple programs developed in C++